tristanbatchler/tbat.me/_posts/2024-11-08-godot-golang-mmo-intro.md

 ---
-title: "§00 Building a Godot 4 MMO with Golang: A Fresh Start"
+title: "§00 Build a Modern Godot 4 MMO with Golang"
-description: Embark on a new journey to create a high-performance MMO using Godot 4 and Golang!
+description: "Learn how to create an online MMO using the latest tools, Godot 4 and Golang.
+This series introduces a practical approach to building a scalable, high-performance game while remaining accessible to developers of all skill levels."
 redditurl:
 ---

 Two years ago, I set out to create an MMO using Godot 3 and Python.
 Now, with Godot 4 here and valuable feedback from that first attempt, I’m excited to introduce a new and improved approach using Golang.
-I use 'MMO' loosely to mean an online multiplayer game with a central server—but the term has certainly helped garner attention!
+I use the term "MMO" loosely to mean an online multiplayer game with a central server—but the term has certainly helped garner attention!

-There were a few issues with that project, though.
-The biggest and perhaps most unfortunate was its timing.
-I started the project in November 2022, and Godot 4 was released in March 2023.
-This meant that the project was already outdated by the time I finished writing it, and quickly an influx of comments pointed out errors, bugs, and other issues which discouraged me from continuing the project.
+Unfortunately, timing was a challenge for the original project.
+I started in late 2022, just months before Godot 4's release in March 2023.
+By the time the series was finished, the outdated Godot 3 code led to bugs and feedback that made the project difficult to maintain.

 Over the last couple of years, I have been tinkering, trying to address some issues with the original project, big and small.
 After lots of trial and error, and waiting for certain Godot 4 features to become available, I've landed on a great structure that I am excited to share with you all <small>*and, hopefully it will be relevant for a little while longer this time*</small>.